 - drug use such as caffeine or certain medications

 There are many possible causes of excessive daytime drowsiness.
 Some of the common causes are:

-Howard LeWine, Internal Medicine, answeredThe most common cause of excessive daytime drowsiness is sleep apnea.
+Howard LeWine, MD, Internal Medicine, answeredThe most common cause of excessive daytime drowsiness is sleep apnea.

 Sleep apnea affects about 18 million adults in the United States.
 It is most common among overweight men.
 With sleep apnea, the airway becomes blocked or breathing muscles stop moving.
 Breathing temporarily stops or becomes shallower.
 This can happen hundreds of times each night.

 The clues that you may have sleep apnea include:

 - Loud snoring four or more times per week

 - Someone telling you that you periodically stop breathing or gasp for air during your sleep

 - A large neck (collar size); 17 inches or more in men, 16 inches or more in women

 If you suspect that you may have sleep apnea, talk with your doctor.
 The usual test to confirm the diagnosis is a sleep study called a polysomnogram.